neroroxxx/BMC/README.md

 ### [View installation instruction on YouTube](https://www.youtube.com/watch?v=FuYEk7bobh8)

 #### Step 1
-First you will need to instal the Teensyduino addon for Arduino with all it's libraries, you can downloaded and follow the installation instructions here [https://www.pjrc.com/teensy/td_download.html](https://www.pjrc.com/teensy/td_download.html)
+First you will need to install the Teensyduino addon for Arduino with all it's libraries, you can downloaded and follow the installation instructions here [https://www.pjrc.com/teensy/td_download.html](https://www.pjrc.com/teensy/td_download.html)

 #### Step 2
 Once Arudino/Teensyduino are installed you have to make one modification to Teensyduino.

-As mentioned before, BMC requires a config file which has all the instructions for how to compile the library, the idea of this mod is to allow you to keep that config file inside the sketch's folder, unfortunately the Arduino IDE doesn't have the option to load this file globally, so we have to do this manually by copying and pasting some text to the boards.txt.
+As mentioned before, BMC requires a config file which has all the instructions for how to compile the library, the idea of this mod is to allow you to keep that config file inside the sketch's folder, unfortunately the Arduino IDE doesn't have the option to load this file globally, so we have to do this manually by copying a file into the directory of the boards.txt file.

 All we are doing is adding a new option in the **Tools** Menu in Arduino, this mod just tells the compiler to include the ***config.h*** file in your sketch's folder globally.